-Unlike other types of counseling in Texas, school counseling certification is considered an extension of teacher education.
-Individuals hoping to become school counselors are required to be certified as teachers first by completing an approved Educator Preparation Program (EPP) and gaining at least two years of work experience as a teacher in the classroom.
-Then, applicants must complete a school counselor certification program through the Texas Education Agency and a master’s degree approved by their certification program provider.
-This may be a good fit if you are interested in helping children and youth reach their full potential in school and beyond.
+Unlike other types of counseling in Texas, school counseling falls under the Student Services Certificate umbrella.
+Individuals hoping to become school counselors must hold a master’s degree from an accredited college or university and complete an approved Educator Preparation Program (EPP) in school counseling.
 In Texas, school counselors help students with academic concerns, such as academic progress and improvement, as well as personal concerns, such as behavioral issues and mental health needs.
 To become a school counselor in Texas, follow these steps:

-- Earn at least two years of work experience.
+- Earn at least two years of classroom teaching experience.

-- Pass the Texas Educator Certification School Counselor Exam.
+- Pass the TEA School Counselor TExES certification exam.

-- Apply for certification through the Texas Education Agency online.
+- Apply for certification through the Texas Education Agency (TEA) online.

 To learn more about the path to becoming a school counselor, visit our school counseling career guide.